aravindet/scrollback/README.md

 ## Contribute to Scrollback

 Want to hack on Scrollback?
 Awesome!
-We maintain a [wiki](https://github.com/scrollback/scrollback/wiki) that explains Scrollback architecture.
+Our documentation is within `[docs/](https://github.com/scrollback/scrollback/tree/master/docs)` dir that explains Scrollback architecture.
 It's a work-in-progress so please let us know if there are gaps in the content.
 Better yet, feel free to send us a Pull Request to make it better.

 ## License